sabrinabm94/python/README.md

 Scripts using the object-oriented pattern for designing projects.

 ## apis
-Apis projects that provides data and consumes data.
+Apis projects that provides and consumes data.

 ### contacts
 sabrinabgbc